 Long-term care homes

-Long-term care homes: Respiratory illness season information
+Respiratory illness season information

-• Stay up to date on your influenza and COVID-19 vaccines
+• Stay up to date on your influenza and COVID-19 vaccines.

 We appreciate your support as we continue to prioritize the health and well-being of our patients, residents and staff.
-More information is available on the provincial orders currently in place and province-wide restrictions.

 Long-term care homes provide 24-hour professional care and supervision in a protective, supportive environment for people who have complex care needs and can no longer be cared for in their own homes.